HakaiInstitute/hakai-api-client-matlab/README.md

 # Installation

-Copy The Hakai package folder into your matlab path or place in the working directory of your project.
+Copy The Hakai package folder into your matlab path with or place in the working directory of your project.
+'addpath('[path-to-directory]/hakai-api-client-matlab');' adds the package +Hakai to your script.

 # Quickstart